 If you want to paint with watercolors on a canvas that would normally be used for oils or acrylics, then you will need to prep it first.

-As is, the watercolors would just slide off the canvas because the surface isn't absorbent enough, so you need to coat the canvas with a product such as Golden Absorbent Ground.
+As is, the watercolors would just slide off the canvas because the surface isn't absorbent enough, so you need to coat the canvas with a product such as Golden Absorbent Ground (this links to Blick Art Materials, and if you make a purchase I get a small commission that helps support this site).
 Here's how to do it:

 - Gesso your canvas first as normal.
 Gessoing first is an important step to allow the Golden Absorbent Ground to adhere properly to the canvas.
 Two coats of gesso are recommended.

 - After the gesso has dried, apply a thin layer of Golden Absorbent Ground using a brush or a roller.
 Thin layers are better than thick ones, because thick layers may crack.

 - The more coats you apply, the more absorbent the canvas will become.
 For the high absorbency needed to accept watercolors, apply 5-6 coats of Golden Absorbent Ground, allowing each coat to fully dry before adding another.

 - After the ground has fully dried (give it at least 24 hours), you can now paint with watercolors on your canvas.
 Cool!

 Golden Absorbent Ground will give the canvas a paper-like quality that watercolors can easily stick to.
 Once applied to the canvas, the watercolors will still remain sensitive to water, so be careful about accidentally spilling or spraying water onto the surface of the canvas.

 I've provided links below to the relevant products so that you can easily find them on Blick Art Materials, my favorite online art supplier.
 I'm a member of Blick's affiliate program, which means if you make a purchase after clicking on one of these links, I'll receive a small commission (at no extra cost to you).
 Your purchase helps support this site and keeps it free of ads.
 Click here for more info.